Skip to main content

 Key takeaways

-Discounted gift trust
+1. Discounted gift trust

 The result of the discount is that an instant IHT saving can be achieved (as the discount is immediately outside the estate) and it allows for a more substantial investment to be made using a discretionary trust, above the level of the nil rate band (NRB).

 It is important to note that the discount quoted by an insurer is not guaranteed and HMRC can challenge the underwriting opinion and therefore figures quoted.
-However, a prudent approach by the insurer, i.e. underwriting in advance for all cases and strict use of the HMRC-prescribed interest rate in the discount calculations, should help to minimise the likelihood of any challenge.
+However, a prudent approach by the insurer, i.e. underwriting in advance for all cases and use of the HMRC-prescribed interest rate in the discount calculations, should help to minimise the likelihood of any challenge.

-Generally speaking income is often waived in three ways:
+Withdrawals are often waived in three ways:

 1. Waive for a short period of time, i.e. settlor waives for six months.